Carmelo Marrero: Ultimate Fighting Championship

 Marrero made his UFC debut against a much larger and more experienced opponent in Cheick Kongo who already had two wins for the organization.
 Marrero used his superior grappling skills to control the bout and won via a split decision.

 In his next fight he faced Gabriel Gonzaga, with the winner to get a shot to fight Mirko "Cro Cop" Filipović for the #1 contender spot; Marrero lost this fight in the first round via submission due to an armbar submission.
 He dropped down to the Light Heavyweight division to face Wilson Gouveia at UFC 71, but was again defeated via first-round submission and was then released from the UFC.

 International Fight League

 Marrero competed for American Top Team's camp in the International Fight League and made his debut for the organization on April 4, 2008 at IFL: New Jersey where he faced Mike Ciesnolevicz.
 The fight was ruled a no-contest after an accidental headbutt in the first round.

 World Extreme Cagefighting

-Marrero made his WEC debut on November 5, 2008 at WEC 36 against Steve Steinbess and won via split decision.
+Marrero made his WEC debut on November 5, 2008 at WEC 36 against Steve Steinbeiss and won via split decision.

 Return to the UFC

-Following his win against Steinbess, Marrero returned to the UFC on April 1, 2009 facing Ryan Bader at UFC Fight Night 18.
+Following his win against Steinbeiss, Marrero returned to the UFC on April 1, 2009 facing Ryan Bader at UFC Fight Night 18.
 He lost the fight via unanimous decision, and was released from the promotion once again.